Electronic Benefits Transfer System (EBT)

-The EBT account structure is the key to getting STEP and TEA benefits posted to the correct household.
+The EBT account structure is the key to getting SNAP and TEA benefits posted to the correct household.

-While the STEP and TEA case numbers are assigned by the State, the EBT account number is assigned by the EBT system and is unique to each household.
+While the SNAP and TEA case numbers are assigned by the State, the EBT account number is assigned by the EBT system and is unique to each household.
 An EBT account cannot contain duplicate case types.
-For example, a household with an EBT account containing both a STEP and TEA case could not have a new STEP or TEA cases added to it.
-If another person moves into the household and is certified to receive STEP and/or TEA benefits on their own, they would have a different EBT account assigned to them.
+For example, a household with an EBT account containing both a SNAP and TEA case could not have a new SNAP or TEA cases added to it.
+If another person moves into the household and is certified to receive SNAP and/or TEA benefits on their own, they would have a different EBT account assigned to them.

 There are two types of “sub-accounts” under each EBT account: A TEA (cash) benefit account and a STEP benefit account.
 Benefits from each of the two sub-accounts are never commingled.
 In both the sub-accounts, oldest benefits will be debited before newer ones (first in-first out concept).